-Monreale’s highlight is its 12th-century cathedral, as spectacular as any of the most beautiful churches in Europe.
-It is an unusual and spectacular combination of Norman, Arab and Byzantine architecture.
+Without a doubt, Monreale’s highlight is its 12th-century cathedral, as spectacular as any of the most beautiful churches in Europe.
+It is an unusual and spectacular combination of Norman, Arab, and Byzantine architecture.
 The cloister is unique with a traditional gothic layout but with Arab decorations.
-Several nobility are buried in the cathedral surrounded by intricately carved marble monuments inlaid with precious stones.
+Several members of the local nobility are buried in the cathedral surrounded by intricately carved marble monuments inlaid with precious stones.
 I couldn’t resist sending a postcard of this beautiful place while I was there.

-There is a little plaza right outside the cathedral with several run-down looking sidewalk restaurants.
+There is a little plaza right outside the Duomo di Monreale, Sicily, with several run-down looking sidewalk restaurants.
 It is there that I had the best meal in Southern Italy, a pasta and seafood dish flavored with truffles.
 The smell alone was worth the price.

 STEALING TOWELS IN CEFALU